-The NWSA Women’s Centers Committee invites proposals for its Pre-Conference, to be held Thursday, November 10, 2016, the day before the general NWSA conference.
+The NWSA Women’s Centers invites proposals for its Pre-Conference, to be held Thursday, November 10, 2016, the day before the general NWSA conference.
 Approximately 100-150 professionals attend the daylong Women’s Center Pre-Conference each year for networking, discussions, brainstorming, and exchange of ideas.
 The Pre-Conference provides an opportunity for professional development as well as a supportive environment in which to explore the successes and challenges of our work.
 We also are accepting poster submissions; please see below.

 Feminist Praxis in Spaces of Colonization

 For this pre-conference we encourage papers, panels, workshops, and knowledge shares that examine Women’s Centers and Gender Centers as spaces that disrupt colonialist tendencies of Western institutions.
 We encourage proposals that explore the existence of said centers in the current state of higher education, the complex relationship between academe and Centers, as well as proposals that encourage deeper thinking and action through workshops and consciousness raising activities.

 Paper, Panel, Workshop, and Knowledge Share Proposal Guidelines:

 Strong preference will be given to proposals that foster group interaction such as roundtables and skill-building workshops.
 Interactive workshops, trainings, and moderated discussions that highlight current challenges and propose innovative solutions are also welcome.
 Submissions should meaningfully incorporate anti-racist/anti-white supremacy perspectives and intersectional understandings of identity, privilege and oppression.